 Manufacturing Engineering M.Eng.

-The Mechanical Engineering department offers a 30 credit Master of Engineering with a concentration in Manufacturing Engineering.
+The Mechanical Engineering department offers a fully online 30 credit Master of Engineering with a concentration in Manufacturing Engineering.
 This curriculum features the synergistic blend of traditional manufacturing techniques and the recent, revolutionary progresses in Industry 4.0 initiative.

 Manufacturing Engineering Requirements: Core courses are ENGR 5311, 5312, 5314, and 5315.
 Students must also take: four of the following six courses MFGE 5110, 5120, 5130, 5140, 5210, and 5220; and two engineering electives (for six credits), which can be chosen from existing School of Engineering online courses with major advisor consent needed.

 The Materials Science and Engineering department offers a 30 credit Master of Engineering concentration.
 The field of Materials Science and Engineering involves the discovery and design of new materials, with an emphasis on solids.
 The courses investigate several types of materials, such as metals, ceramics, electronic materials, and biological materials, from a single viewpoint that examines the connections between the material’s structures and the processing, properties, and overall performance.

 Materials Science and Engineering Requirements: Core courses are ENGR 5311, 5312, 5314, and 5315 Capstone Project for three credits.
 18 credits of concentration courses are required.
 Of these 18 credits, at least 12 credits must come from MSE graduate (5000-level) courses.
 Up to six credits of non-MSE graduate (5000-level) courses may be taken with major advisor approval.